im-tomu/fomu-workshop/README.md

 To compile it manually, you need to have `ZeroMQ` (`libzmq3-dev` on Debian-like systems) and `Verilator` installed in your system.
 You also need to provide a full path to the `src/Plugins/VerilatorPlugin/VerilatorIntegrationLibrary` directory as the `INTEGRATION_DIR` environment variable.
+This means that you need to have a copy of Renode sources to build a verilated peripheral.

 With this set up, simply run `make`.